| | |

 Puppies of all breeds

-While hiccups can happen in any age group, puppies of all breeds are particularly prone due to their developing bodies.
+While hiccups can occur at any age, puppies of all breeds are particularly prone due to their developing bodies.

 As their respiratory systems mature, hiccups typically decrease in frequency.